 Dinner: Potato gratin with cashew yeast flakes melting

 For breakfast, sauté an apple with a little coconut oil and cinnamon.
-Add the rest of the millet, turmeric and a little plant milk, heat through and season with a sweetener of your choice if necessary.
+Add the remaining millet, turmeric and some plant milk, heat and season with a sweetener of your choice if necessary.

 For lunch, use the leftover vegetables from Thursday.
-Sauté some onion and garlic with olive oil in a pan.
+Sauté some onion and garlic with olive oil in a pot.
 Add the vegetables and hot water and puree everything.
-Season to taste with salt and pepper and garnish with fresh herbs.
+Season with salt and pepper and garnish with fresh herbs.

-For the potato gratin, sauté an onion and garlic clove with a little olive oil and pour in soy or oat cream, then season with nutmeg, salt, pepper and marjoram.
-Preheat the oven and, in the meantime, slice the remaining potatoes from the previous day.
-Then put everything together in a casserole dish and prepare a cashew-yeast flake melt in a blender.
-Pour the melt over the potatoes and bake briefly.
+For the potato gratin, sauté an onion and garlic clove with a little olive oil and pour soy or oat cream, then season with nutmeg, salt, pepper and marjoram.
+Preheat the oven and in the meantime slice the remaining potatoes from the day before.
+Then put everything together in a baking dish and prepare a cashew yeast flake melt in the blender.
+Pour the melt over the potatoes and bake everything briefly.
 Garnish with chives or parsley and serve.

 You can find suitable recipe suggestions here:

-Book Tip: If you are looking for more tips and inspiration for suitable weekly plans, I can warmly recommend the Book "Vegan Yack Attack's Plant-Based Meal Prep" by Jackie Sobon* recommend!
+Book Tip: If you're looking for more tips and inspiration for appropriate weekly plans, I highly recommend the Book "Vegan Yack Attack's Plant-Based Meal Prep" by Jackie Sobon* recommend!

 More vegan meal prep recipe ideas

 Here I have a few more good vegan meal prep recipe ideas.
-Some meals are well preparesuch as the overnight oat muesli mix or the lentil pasta salad.
-Other meal prep recipe ideas are ideal remnant recyclers such as Chia Chai Millet or Kitchari.
+Some meals are well prepare, like the Overnight Oat granola mix or the lentil noodle salad.
+Other Meal Prep recipe ideas include ideal remnant recyclers such as Chia Chai Millet or Kitchari.
 Banana Bread, Energy Balls and Hummus are perfect Meal Prep Dishes for snacks.

-The following recipe list is of course not exhaustive, but is only intended to give you an overview and inspiration for vegan meal prep recipe ideas:
+The following list of recipes is of course not exhaustive, but should only serve you as an overview and inspiration for vegan meal prep recipe ideas:

 Healthy and quickly supplied with vegan Meal Prep!

-With vegan meal prep ideas, you can eat a balanced, time-saving and delicious diet.
-At the same time, you mainly eat dishes you have prepared yourself, so you don't consume any additives or sugar and you also save money.
-You now have everything you need for successful implementation.
+With vegan meal prep ideas you can eat a balanced, time-saving and delicious diet.
+At the same time, you eat mainly self-prepared dishes, so you do not consume additives and sugar and also save money.
+You now have everything you need for successful implementation in hand.

-I hope you enjoy the delicious meal prep recipes!
-Let me know in the comments if you have any other tips to improve the vegan meal prep week plan!
+I hope you enjoy these delicious Meal Prep recipes!
+Feel free to let me know in the comments if you have any other tips to make the vegan Meal Prep weekly plan even better!

 All the best,

-P.S.: You can find more inspiration on the topic of nutrition in our articles on Nutrition without substitute products, Nutrition and the environment and our book Cooking for the climate.
+P.S.: For more inspiration on the topic of nutrition, check out our posts on Diet without substitute products, Nutrition and environment and our book Cooking for the climate.